open-edge-insights/video-common/udfs/README.md

 }
 ```

+## UDF Writing Guide

+User can refer to [UDF Writing HOW-TO GUIDE](./HOWTO_GUIDE_FOR_WRITING_UDF.md) for an detailed explanation of process to write an custom UDF.

 ## Sample UDFs

-> **NOTE**: The UDF config of these go as json objects in the `udfs` key in the overall UDF configuration object
+> **NOTE**: The UDF config of these go as json objects in the `udfs` key in
+> the overall UDF configuration object

 ### Native UDFs

 * **Dummy UDF**

   Accepts the frame and forwards the same without doing any processing.
 It's a
   do-nothing UDF.

   `UDF config`: